 - R. J. Anderson, Security Engineering: A Guide to Building Dependable Distributed Systems, Wiley, 2008.

-We set up a 32bit Linux virtual machine called testbed to let you experiment with the proposed exercises.
-Testbed is also the warbox where we host most challenges on reversing and binary exploitation.
+- We set up a 32bit Linux virtual machine called testbed to let you experiment with the proposed exercises.
+Learn more!

 - Background and tools